lsolbach/MDAGenerator/README.md

-ModelRepository
+MDARepository
 ===============

-A model repository to faciliate the generation of soure code from UML models.
+The model repository  of the MDA Generator Framework to faciliate the generation of soure code from UML models.
 UML 1.4 models from the xmi repository are transformed into model repository models, which are more convenient for the generation of (java) source code.

 Runtime Requirements:
 ---------------------